My Butt Has a Fever

-My Butt Has a Fever (Note: Registered as My Butt Hazza Fever by the Motion Picture Association) is a 2022 American animated short film based on the Fox animated sitcom Bob's Burgers.
+My Butt Has a Fever (Note: Registered as My Butt Hazza Fever by the Motion Picture Association) is a 2022 American animated comedy short film based on the Fox animated sitcom Bob's Burgers.
 It is directed by the series creator Loren Bouchard and series director Bernard Derriman, written by Bouchard and Nora Smith, and produced by Janelle Momary-Neely.
 It features the voices of series regulars H. Jon Benjamin, Dan Mintz, Eugene Mirman, Larry Murphy, John Roberts, Kristen Schaal, David Herman, and Brian Huskey.
 It centers on the Belcher kids as they perform the titular song at Wagstaff School's talent show, much to the dismay of Mr. Frond.

 My Butt Has a Fever debuted in front of film screenings in Alamo Drafthouse Cinema theaters across the United States in May 2022.
-It later premiered on FXX that same month, in a move to promote, The Bob's Burgers Movie, which released in theaters on May 27, 2022.
+It later premiered on FXX that same month in a move to promote The Bob's Burgers Movie, which released in theaters on May 27, 2022.

 Plot

 Bob and Linda close the restaurant for the day so that they can see their kids, Tina, Gene, and Louise, perform at the school's talent show.
-At the talent show, the kids are aided by Teddy, who is under the stage starts and is given the go-ahead to start the music.
+At the talent show, the kids are aided by Teddy, who is under the stage and is given the go-ahead to start the music.
 They begin to sing the song, "My Butt Has a Fever", which shocks Mr. Frond and sends him on a frenzy to put an end to their performance.

-Eventually, Mr. Frond chases the kids off the stage and outside, to which the trio quickly run back inside and lock the disgruntled teacher out in response.
+Eventually, Mr. Frond chases the kids off the stage and outside, when the trio quickly run back inside and lock the disgruntled guidance counselor out in response.
 Tina, Gene, and Louise get back on stage to continue the song, to an excitable crowd.
-Mr. Frond makes his way back into the auditorium via the school's front door, and declares that the kids all have detention.
+Mr. Frond makes his way back into the auditorium via the school's front door and declares that the kids all have detention.
 The next day, Tina, Gene, and Louise serve their punishment but agree that the performance was worth the trouble.

 Production

-In 2020, Bob's Burgers creator, Loren Bouchard, confirmed that Disney was initially planning to release an original short film based on the show, My Butt Has a Fever, in front of one of their theatrical releases.
-This move would have mirrored the previous decision to have The Simpsons 2020 short film, Playdate with Destiny, release in front of Pixar's Onward that same year.
+In 2020, Bob's Burgers creator Loren Bouchard confirmed that Disney was initially planning to release an original short film based on the show, My Butt Has a Fever, in front of one of their theatrical releases.
+This move would have mirrored the previous decision to have The Simpsons 2020 short film Playdate with Destiny release in front of Pixar's Onward that same year.
 The COVID-19 pandemic however scuttled these plans for a while.
-In May 2022, Alamo Drafthouse Cinema, announced that the short film would debut in front of film screenings in their theaters across the United States, in a promotional campaign for the then-upcoming, The Bob's Burgers Movie (2022).
+In May 2022, Alamo Drafthouse Cinema announced that the short film would debut in front of film screenings in their theaters across the United States, in a promotional campaign for the then-upcoming The Bob's Burgers Movie (2022).